digitalyoshixi/zettelkasten/content/IT/Journalling.md

 tags:
   - IT
 ---
-Backups for a file created during file changes.
+Backups for a file/data created during data change.
+Written to a journal before committing to the filesystem or database.
+If power is lost, the journal data remains.

-Handled by the specific [[File System]].
+File journalling is handled by the specific [[File System]].